 Another way of setting up a circuit is:

 If the objective of your workouts is losing weight, you need to exercise to rev up your metabolism so that you burn fat as quickly as possible.
-For those who are afraid of lifting weight, cardio is the only way to go, which is a myth.
+For those who are afraid of lifting weights, cardio is the only way to go, which is a myth.
 Strength training is just as important as cardio to lose weight.
 Switch between cardio and strength training (say 5 minutes of cardio, 5 minutes of weight-lifting and repeat).
 In order to burn fat fast, you should try exercises that work the largest muscles in your body.
 Effective cardio exercises for weight loss and improving fitness levels at the same time include squats, bench presses and crunches.
 Ask your instructor to recommend an appropriate weight or resistant force that will work the target muscles to fatigue.
 Do at least 10 repetitions of an exercise.

 When structuring a workout routine, make sure it is full-body workout.
 It is better that you combine many muscle movements into one exercise; which not only works all several muscle groups but makes you spend less time.
 If you are a plan beforehand, you will also reduce the risk of over training besides having better overall muscle and strength development.